rimonece/NS2-Code/README.md

 I installed NS2.35 in Ubuntu LTS 14.04.
 I use a hour-wise traffic profile of different users (CBR, VBR, and TCP).
 In the terminal, I run this way:

 ns2.35 ns mmr.tcl

-% after that I gor mmr.tr
+% after that I got mmr.tr
-% Then to get throughput, delay, and jitter ( You can use different files) gawk -k common.awk mmr.tr
+% Then to get throughput, delay, and jitter ( You can use different files)

+gawk -k common.awk mmr.tr

 % then I will get results and plot in the excel file to generate figures.